OsioLabs/gatsbyguides.com_content/gatsby/hello-world.md

 - Get Gatsby installed and confirm that it's working
 - Use the `gatsby new` command to scaffold a new project
-- Create a "Hello World" site that consists of two pages, a home page, and an about page
+- Create a "Hello World" site that consists of two pages: a home page and an about page

-Instead of going into to much detail here we'll walk through the required steps, and link to existing resources that provide in-depth information if you want to explore things further.
+Instead of going into too much detail here, we'll walk through the required steps and link to existing resources that provide in-depth information so you can explore things further.

-By the end of this tutorial you will be able to create a two page "Hello World" site using Gatsby, and understand the essential pieces of any Gatsby project.
+By the end of this tutorial you will be able to create a two-page "Hello World" site using Gatsby, and you'll understand the essential pieces of any Gatsby project.

 ## Goal